PowerShell/PSSwagger/README.md

 3. If you use the Verbose or Debug streams of PowerShell, set $VerbosePreference or $DebugPreference, respectively

 Note 1: We're not sure why yet, but something is setting [Microsoft.Rest.ServiceClientTracing]::IsEnabled to true before all cmdlet calls

+## Symbol Path
+If the module's full CLR assembly is precompiled, the symbols folder will contain:
+1. Generated.cs - The C# code used to generate the assembly
+2. *.pdb - The corresponding PDB file that defines Generated.cs as the source file

 ## Upcoming additions